MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionTeamMap.md

 ## DESCRIPTION

+Workforce management (WFM) systems have locations / sites that are mapped to a Microsoft Teams team for synchronization of shifts data.
 This cmdlet shows the list of mapped teams inside the connection instance.
 Intance IDs can be found by running [Get-CsTeamsShiftsConnectionInstance](Get-CsTeamsShiftsConnectionInstance.md).

 ## EXAMPLES